jlubi333/jpl-blog/_drafts/algebraic-operations-on-melodies.md

 The properties that I have listed should actually make a lot of sense.
 In fact... they actually look really, really similar to some other operations that I am sure you are very familiar with!

+We run into a little bit of trouble with our functions if we explore around the edges of our group of pitch classes.
+For example, what is \\(a(G♯, 1)\\)?
+There doesn't seem to be anything "above" a G♯.
+However, remember that our pitch classes repeat themselves; one note above G♯ is A!
+Our pitch class "wraps around" and goes back to the first element.
+In fact, this is the same behavior as the hands on a clock!
+If you add two hours to eleven o'clock, you don't end up with thirteen o'clock---the numbers wrap around and you are left with one o'clock.
+In mathematics, we call this *modular* arithmetic.
+We will return to this idea later.

 To explore these operations and their properties more, let us first go back to our old friend, the set of integers, and see if we can make sense of these